Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Createch: Digital Enterprise Program

-We’re funding expert coaching in digital disruption for creative enterprises and cultural organisations, in partnership with industry leaders REMIX.
+We’re funding coaching for digital creative enterprises in partnership with industry leaders, REMIX Summits.

 About the program

-We are collaborating with REMIX Summits to fund 20 hours of consultancy support for a cohort of creative enterprises and cultural organisations.
-The program will help scale an innovation project or creative business.
-The project must be fully-digital or hybrid.
+We are collaborating with REMIX to support for a cohort of creative entrepreneurs.
+The program will help you scale a digital innovation project or creative business and is open to individuals, groups or organisations.

-We are seeking creative businesses and organisations with an existing track record who would benefit from consulting and support from experienced creative entrepreneurs and industry specialists.
+We are seeking people with an existing track record who would benefit from consulting and support from experienced creative entrepreneurs and industry specialists.

-The goal of this program is to provide access to REMIX’s consulting to give you the highest likelihood of success.
+The goal of this program is to provide you with access to REMIX’s consulting to give you the highest likelihood of success.
 Outcomes will be tailored to your needs, but may include:

 • expert advice and strategic reviews to identify challenges and opportunities